pandeySAN/task_manager/README.md

 ---

 Let me know if you'd like to include your GitHub profile, a screenshot section, or deployment instructions for Render/Vercel.

+## Section B: Explain Your Thinking (~15 minutes)

+1. Why did you choose this project structure?
+=> To ensure a clear division of responsibilities, I organized the project using distinct frontend/ and backend/ folders.
+This enables the frontend and backend to be developed, tested, and deployed independently, simulating the deployment and maintenance of real-world full-stack apps.
+Every component has a unique package.dependencies and json, which prevents conflicts and maintains modularity.

+2. How did you separate frontend and backend concerns?
+=> Rendering the user interface, using React hooks to manage state, and using fetch to make API calls to the backend are all handled by the frontend.
+It has no idea how the data is handled or stored in the background.
+Express.js is used by the backend to expose a REST API.
+It manages business logic, routing, and all database interactions.
+In addition to serving other clients, such as mobile apps or other services, this guarantees that the backend is completely separated from the user interface.

+3. How would you handle errors and edge cases?
+=> On the backend: Put try...catch blocks around all of the database queries.
+Send error messages that are always the same and make sense (for example, 400 for bad requests and 500 for server errors).
+Use libraries like Joi or express-validator to check inputs and make sure that bad data doesn't get into the database.

+On the front end: When something goes wrong, show the user-friendly error message "Failed to add task."
+Take care of empty states (like when there are no tasks).
+To stop duplicates, turn off the submit button while the task is being added.

+4. What security features would you add in production?
+=> If deploying to production, I’d include:
+Input validation and sanitization to prevent SQL injection and XSS.
+Rate limiting to avoid abuse of public APIs.
+CORS restrictions to only allow known origins.
+Authentication and authorization, possibly using JWT or sessions, especially if user-specific task lists are added.
+Environment variables for secrets and credentials (already avoided .env in version control via .gitignore).

+5. What would you improve if you had 1 full day?
+=> In one full day, I would: Add the ability to edit tasks.
+Add filters to show task status (e.g., pending or completed).
+Make it possible to sort by dragging and dropping.
+Use Jest for the front end and supertest for the back end to add unit tests.
+Set up Docker so that you can develop on your own computer in a consistent way.
+Use Render for the backend and Vercel for the frontend.
+Then, use a .env file to connect the two for production URLs.
+Use Tailwind to add animations and transitions to improve the UI/UX.